CoLRev-Environment/colrev/docs/source/foundations/cep/cep002_data_schema.rst

 Abstract
 ------------------------------

-This document describes the major elements (or fields) found on the CoLRev display format for CoLRev records.
-Some elements (e.g., Comment In) are not mandatory and will not appear in every record.
-Other elements (e.g., Author, MeSH term, Registry Number) may appear multiple times in one record.
-Some of the elements on this list are searchable fields in PubMed.
-For searching instructions, see the Search Field Tags section of PubMed Help.
-This document is supplementary information, to be used in conjuction with PubMed Help.

-CoLRev XML data element descriptions are also available (There are additional fields in the XML data)???
+This document describes the standard data schema for CoLRev records, including ENTRYTYPEs, and record fields.
+Fields can be part of field sets, with corresponding metadata stored in the provenance fields (colrev_data_provenance, colrev_masterdata_provenance), and quality defects tracked by defect codes.
+It also outlines principles for mapping schemata from the feed records (retrieved from SearchSources), and provides unified test data.

 .. _entrytypes:

 ENTRYTYPEs
 ------------------------------------------------

-ENTRYTYPEs and their respective required fields

-.. verlinken auf missing und inconsistent with entry type
+Each record has an ENTRYTYPE with respective required fields.
+Required and inconsistent fields are evaluated by the QualityModel (the `missing-field <https://colrev.readthedocs.io/en/latest/resources/quality_model.html#missing-field>_ and `inconsistent-with-entrytype <https://colrev.readthedocs.io/en/latest/resources/quality_model.html#inconsistent-with-entrytype>`_ checkers).

 .. raw:: html